alperbek/reversi/README.md

 It does not check all the possible game turns (plies) recursively.
 It randomly chose a path till the end to find out the ultimate outcome (win/lose).
 When all immediate child nodes are explored, it uses UCT (Upper Confidence Bound 1 applied to trees) to exploit the experience.
-This process is repeated within a time frame give (say max seconds = 5).
+This process is repeated within a time frame give (say max seconds = 5 ~ 10).
 Then, it decides which move is most likely to make the player a winner.

+It seems quite strong.
+I let it plays with Minimax with Alpha/Beta and it won all the time (I guess the result may be different on your PC depending on the max seconds and CPU power).

 This player learns from the experience as it plays but it forgets everything once the game is over.